How to Be on a Nonprofit Board Without Regretting It

 Do you enjoy collaborating with others?
 As a board member, you'll need to work with others, come to mutual decisions, work out disagreements, and get along with everyone.
 If you are a loner, you might want to check out pro bono volunteer work where you can help on a particular project using your skill set.
 Or you might enjoy some other volunteer gig that doesn't require so much cooperation.

 Are you comfortable with raising funds?
-As a board member, you'll be asked to contribute your own money and also ask others to donate.
+As a board member, you'll be asked to contribute your own money and also invite others to donate.
 You may meet with donors to make a personal ask.
 You will most certainly be expected to provide contact information of prospective donors, especially those people likely to give quite a lot.
 You may help make thank you calls or write notes to donors.
 There will be no escape, so be sure you feel at ease with fundraising.

 If you feel good answering those questions, you may make an outstanding board member.